 Canada has become the country of choice for Irish migrants, resulting in record demand for IrIsh IEC visas for Canada.
 Read more about the 2014 IEC Program.

-Obtaining a positive Labour Market Opinion requires attention to detail.
+Obtaining a positive Labour Market Impact Assessment requires attention to detail.
 Immigration expert Matthew Iwama outlines what you need to know.

 Information on how to apply for a work permit via the Family Class in Canada.